OpenWebAdvocacy/website/src/ja/posts/google-backs-down--will-grant-hotseat-in-eu-browser-choice-screen.md

 **Previously, even when users selected a different default browser, Chrome remained in this prominent position, steering users back toward Google’s own browser and undermining the user’s choice.**

-We are grateful to [BEUC](https://www.beuc.eu/), [Mozilla](https://www.mozilla.org/), [Vivaldi](http://vivaldi.com), [DuckDuckGo](http://duckduckgo.com), [Ecosia](http://ecosia.org) & [Brave](http://brave.com) for their valuable support in achieving this result, and most of all to the European Commission’s Digital Markets Act team for their valuable precedent-setting work.
+We are grateful to [BEUC](https://www.beuc.eu/), [Mozilla](https://www.mozilla.org/), [Vivaldi](http://vivaldi.com), [DuckDuckGo](http://duckduckgo.com), [Ecosia](http://ecosia.org) and [Brave](http://brave.com) for their valuable support in achieving this result, and to OWA volunteers John Ozbay, Roderick Gadellaa and James Heppell who helped make this happen at the DMA workshops last year.
+Finally, and perhaps most of all, we thank the European Commission’s Digital Markets Act team for its important precedent-setting work.
 The EU’s browser choice screens will help push the world toward a fairer and more competitive browser ecosystem, where gatekeepers can no longer rely on operating system defaults to preserve their market share and must instead compete to earn it.

 https://www.youtube.com/watch?v=A4396RmGXIY